Art Briles

 Arthur Ray Briles (born December 3, 1955) is an American football coach who is currently the head coach for the Guelfi Firenze in the Italian Football League.
 Briles was the head coach of the Houston Cougars from 2002 to 2007 and the Baylor Bears from 2008 to 2015.
-His college coaching career ended with his dismissal from the team in 2015 as a result of the Baylor University sexual assault scandal.
+His college coaching career ended with his dismissal from the team in 2015 as a result of him being fired by the board of regents during the Baylor University sexual assault scandal.
 He is the author of Beating Goliath: My Story of Football and Faith (2014).
-He is the subject of a biography written by Nick Eatman entitled Looking Up: My Journey to Hell (2013).
+He is the subject of a biography written by Nick Eatman titled Looking Up: My Journey from Tragedy to Triumph (2013).

 Playing career

 A native of Rule, Texas, Briles attended Rule High School, where he was coached by his father.
 Playing quarterback and earning all-state honors, Briles as a senior in 1973 led Rule to the Texas Class B state championship game, where they lost to Big Sandy, led by David Overstreet and Lovie Smith.
 Briles accepted a scholarship offer by Bill Yeoman at the University of Houston, where he switched to wide receiver and played three seasons, including the 1977 Cotton Bowl Classic.
 Briles' parents and aunt died in a car crash on U.S. Route 380 near Newcastle, Texas, while on their way to Dallas to see him play in a game on October 16, 1976.
 His then-girlfriend and now wife, the former Jan Allison, had planned to make the trip with his family, but decided to stay behind in Rule to attend a friend's bridal shower.
 After finishing the 1976–77 academic year, Briles left Houston and transferred to Texas Tech, which Jan was attending at the time, to complete his bachelor's degree, which he earned in 1979.
 He earned a master's degree in education at Abilene Christian University before entering coaching.